wonsunahn/CS1632_Fall2022/exercises/0/README.md

 4. Relaunch the terminal and try doing "which java".
 It should say /Library/Java/JavaVirtualMachines/jdk1.8.0_231.jdk/Contents/Home/bin/java.
 5. Now you are good to go!
 Otherwise, try doing "echo $PATH" and see if your path is not updated properly, or if there is some other Java installation before you.

+* If you are using the zsh shell instead of the bash shell, please modify ~/.zshrc instead of ~/.bash_profile.
+You can see what shell you are using by doing "ps" on the commandline.

 Alternatively, you can use [jEnv](https://www.jenv.be/) that allows you to switch Java versions easily on a Mac.
 You will also need [Mac brew](https://brew.sh/) if you don't already have it.
 These are just one liners to install so it should be pretty painless.

 It's a brew installation so it should be pretty painless.